keboola/connection-docs/components/data-apps/index.md

 **Automatic Resumption**: As soon as a new request is made to the app, it wakes up and resumes operation.
 While the resume process is designed to be smooth, the first request upon waking may take slightly longer to process.

-**Cost Efficiency**: For example, if your app is active for two hours and then experiences no further activity, it will go to sleep after an additional hour.
-You'll only be billed for the three hours when the app was active and waiting to suspend.
+**Cost Efficiency**: For example, if your app is active for two hours and then becomes inactive, it will go to sleep after one additional hour of inactivity.
+You'll only be billed for the three hours when the app was active or waiting to suspend.

 This feature is not only efficient but also intelligent—ensuring you pay only for what you use, while keeping the app ready for when you need it next.